 Today Karaköy is in transition from Istanbul's maritime entrepôt to one of cultural, touristic and commercial center.

-an important transportation point, similar to Eminönü, but also offering fine boutique hotels, restaurants, cafés, historic sites, and the ciy's principal international cruise
+For you, it's an important transportation point, similar to Eminönü, but also offering fine boutique hotels, restaurants, cafés, historic sites, and the ciy's principal international cruise ship dock.

 What to See & Do

 Wander Karaköy's maze of little streets north and east of the square, and among the ships' chandlers, machine equipemt sellers and commercial banks and offices you may come upon Greek Orthodox and Armenian schools and churches, not to mention the Church of the Virgin Mary of the Independent Turkish Orthodox Patriarchate (Bağımsız Türk Ortodoks Patrikhanesi)(map), a dissident group that broke away from the Ecumenical Orthodox Patriarchate in Fener in 1922.

 On the southeast side of the Kılıç Ali Paşa Mosque (1580) near the Kılıç Ali Paşa Hamamı, Kılıç Ali Paşa Mesciti Sokak (map) is lined with tiny cafés and tea shops offering innovative and authentic caffeinated brews to crowds of art students from nearby Mimar Sinan Fine Arts University (Mimar Sinan Güzel Sanatlar Üniversitesi).

 Just a block or two to the east is the Istanbul Modern Art Museum, though redevelopment of the area may soon force the museum to move to another location.

 On the west side of the square by the TurYol ferry docks is the Karaköy fish market and a dozen tiny fresh-fish eateries and tea houses.
 Behind them is the best place in Istanbul to buy plumbing fixtures and parts, ships' chains and anchors, and all manner of other useful goods.